derklaro/aerogel/.github/README.md

 the `META-INF` directory and naming it `testing.abc` you would use `-AaerogelAutoFileName=META-INF/testing.abc`).
 This file can be loaded using the build-in loader and will automatically create all necessary bindings.

 The default auto annotation entries are expandable by providing the entries as services.
-Just extend the `AutoAnnotationEntry` class and the registry will auto-detect and load the entries.
-The entries are searched in two different class loaders, the registry class loader and the system class loader.
-See the [Java Documentation](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html) to get an entrypoint how services are working (you can start reading at `Developing service providers`).
+There are two different types of entries which need to be registered through the service loading api (See the [Java Documentation](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ServiceLoader.html) to get an entrypoint how services are working (you can start reading at `Developing service providers`)):

+* `AutoProcessingEntry`: must be available during the compile time and will be used to parse the bindings from elements which are annotated with the handled annotations of the entry.
+* `AutoAnnotationReader`: must be available in the runtime and is the counterpart to a processing entry.
+The reader will be called when an autoconfiguration entry with the name of the reader is encountered and will reverse the written data back to a binding constructor which can be installed into an injector.

 Auto entries are always prefixed with their name to make the later identification in the runtime easier.
 For that purpose the `writeUTF` method